duncanj/TurtleGame/readme.md

 Games
 =====
+* None - practice moving the turtle around.
 * Simple - get the turtle into the yellow gate.
 * One Barrier - get the turtle into the yellow gate without touching the red barrier.
+* Three Barriers - weave the turtle in and out of the barriers to get to the gate.

 Why?
 ====